TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-operation-serversku.md

 	cloudEnvironments="public"
 />

-# Operation on PostgreSQL is failed because  server version, editio, hardware generation, number of vcores or storage size are not set correctly.
+# Operation on PostgreSQL failed because a property is incorrectly set.

 <!--issueDescription-->